Unable to sleep

 Caffeine and anxiety

 Something else worth considering is the link between caffeine and anxiety.
-Caffeine acts on the central nervous system, and while many people get a temporary boost of energy after drinking coffee or another caffeinated beverage, others experience feelings of jitteriness and restlessness.
+Caffeine acts on the central nervous system, and while many people experience a temporary boost of energy after drinking coffee or another caffeinated beverage, others may feel jittery and restless.
 This is because excessive caffeine intake can lead to even higher levels of anxiety, which in turn can trigger insomnia.

 Studies have shown that people who struggle with chronic anxiety often exhibit symptoms of insomnia, including difficulty falling asleep and staying asleep throughout the night.
 These issues can continue to fuel each other, creating a cycle of caffeine-induced anxiety that leads to ongoing sleep loss.

-Ultimately, it is important for individuals with anxiety to be mindful of their caffeine intake in order to minimize the risk of additional sleep struggles.
+Ultimately, individuals with anxiety need to be mindful of their caffeine intake to minimise the risk of additional sleep struggles.
 Something worth noting is that women tend to drink slightly less coffee than men.
 However, it causes their blood pressure to rise more than their male counterparts.
 This link between high blood pressure and insomnia is another reason to ditch the caffeine.

 Caffeinated Foods

-I'm williong to bet that you didn't realise that some foods contain caffeine.
+I'm willing to bet that you didn't realise that some foods contain caffeine.
 Foods that contain cocoa or chocolate (especially dark chocolate) also contain caffeine.
 This is due to the presence of a related chemical called theobromine.
 Additionally, many over-the-counter pain medications also contain caffeine as an active ingredient.
-If you suffer from insomnia, it may be better to take this before mid-day.
+If you suffer from insomnia, it may be better to take this before midday.
 Then stick to medication without caffeine for the rest of the day.
-While caffeine has been linked to various health benefits in moderate amounts, it is still important to be mindful of your overall daily intake.
+While moderate caffeine consumption offers various health benefits, it is still essential to stay mindful of your total daily intake.
 This helps to avoid negative side effects like anxiety or sleep disruption.
-That cup of cocoa at night might be worth giving a miss and having a malted milk drink instead.
+That cup of cocoa at night might be worth skipping and opting for a malted milk drink instead.

 Spicy foods

 While there is no direct link between spicy foods and insomnia, they can indirectly lead to sleep problems.
-This is because they can cause heartburn and indigestion, which are both associated with difficulty falling asleep.
+This is because they can cause heartburn and indigestion, both of which are associated with difficulty falling asleep.

 If you are already suffering from heartburn and indigestion, lying down will make it worse.
-This is because stomach acid can creep up into the throat and, on its way, it burns the delicate lining of the tube linking the stomach with the throat (oesophagus).
+This is because stomach acid can creep up into the throat, and on its way, it burns the delicate lining of the tube linking the stomach to the throat (oesophagus).
 Strangely, eating spicy foods, such as those flavoured with ginger, chilli or pepper, raises the body's temperature.
 Good sleep hygiene protocols recommend that lower temperatures are conducive to quality sleep, so if you suffer from insomnia, anything that raises your temperature is a no-no!

 Spicy food and nightmares

-There is anecdotal evidence that spicy foods affect sleep. this evidence suggests they can lead to nightmares and bizarre dreams.
-There is no scientific research to back this up.
+There is anecdotal evidence that spicy foods affect sleep.
+This evidence suggests they can lead to nightmares and bizarre dreams.
+There is no scientific evidence to support this claim.
 However, there is evidence to show that high temperatures, such as fever, can induce these upsetting images while you are asleep.
-While this is a tenuous link, there may be some truth in it.
-If you like spicy food and are having bad dreams that disturb your sleep, take the hint!
+Although this is a tenuous connection, there may be some truth to it.
+If you enjoy spicy food and are experiencing disturbing dreams that disrupt your sleep, take note!

 With all that said, if you struggle with insomnia, it may be worth trying to avoid spicy food within three hours of turning in for the night.